 The first time we added black eyeliner to our makeup routine was a life-changing moment.
 Ever since that initial awkward, hesitant, shaky swipe, we’ve counted our trusty black eyeliner as one our closest beauty companions — there for us during our grunge phase (shudder), cat-eye obsession (still going strong) and all the crazy makeup mood swings in between.
 So we decided to poll some of the top makeup artists to see what black liner they count as their closest confidant, and to learn which textures they recommend for each effect.
 Here’s what we learned.

 Like the LBD of your makeup wardrobe, a black pencil should be on hand for just about every occasion.
 “It’s the easiest for beginners because its straightforward formula and packaging is the least intimidating,” says pro makeup artist Ashleigh Ciucci.
-“Plus, the waxy texture allows for more control because it’s a little firmer and easier to clean up,” she adds.
 Drag a rich black line along the waterline and close and squint your eyes to create a natural smudge.
 Or, keep it simple: Draw a cat eye that extends out and upwards toward the tail of your brows.

 For the perfectionist crew, the name really says it all; if you want the most targeted application, use a tool with the words “precise” or “extreme definition” on the label.
 The stiffness of the tip — and fine point — makes drawing an arch over eyes a cinch.